dhansmair/flamingo-mini/README.md

 ## Training
 *work in progress*
 A core idea of Flamingo is to reuse off-the-shelf language model and vision encoder.
 As such, their weights are frozen during flamingo training, and only the perceiver resampler and the gated cross-attention layers are updated.

-Make sure requires_grad is set to False accordingly.
-FlamingoModel has a `freeze_lm()` method to set that for the language model.
-Note that in our implementation, this does not freeze the lm_head, as the embedding for the `<EOC>` token needs to be learned.
+Note that in our implementation, this does not freeze lm_head and token embeddings, as the embedding for the `<EOC>` token needs to be learned.

-The architecture *might* be compatible with the <a href="https://huggingface.co/docs/transformers/main_classes/trainer" target="blank">hf trainer</a>, though I haven't tested that.
+I am working on a training script with <a href="https://huggingface.co/docs/transformers/main_classes/trainer" target="blank">hf trainer</a>, and the current model is largely compatible with trainer.

 ### Using a different language model
 The FlamingoModel is implemented in such a way that no modification of the underlying language model's source code is necessary, so it should be relatively easy to extend the code to other models.
 However, some steps are required: Add a new `<EOC>` token to the vocabulary of tokenizer and language model. hf transformers offers a `resize_token_embeddings()` utility to adjust both the token embedding matrix and lm_head.
 FlamingoGPT2 and FlamingoOPT should give a good starting point.
 To inject the gated cross-attention layers, replace layers in the lm with wrappers using the `_init_layers()` method.
+Every language model comes with a specific tokenizer, so make sure to adapt FlamingoProcessor to use the correct tokenizer.

+### Using a different vision encoder
+By default, the model uses the CLIP ViT-B vision encoder.
+A different encoder size can be set with the `clip_model_type` parameter.
-If you want to use a different tokenizer or vision encoder, you will need to implement a new processor similar to FlamingoProcessor.
+If you want to use a completely different encoder, e.g. ResNet, you will need to adjust FlamingoProcessor and replace the `vision_processor` property.
+You will also need to replace the `vision_encoder` property of FlamingoBaseModel and override the method `encode_resample_visuals()`

 A high level overview of this repository: